mileselvidge/Genetic_Steering/README.md

 ## Genetic Steering (with Data Visuals)
 This is my attempt to extend Dan Shiffman's (The Coding Rainbow) genetic algorithm for vehicles with steering behaviors.
 I have used some of the key concepts shared in his tutorials, such as steering behaviors and the concept of food, poison and vehicles themselves as a foundation to my project.
+I am very excited for all that is to come!

 ***